panpan2/Assignments/task4/README.md

-# Task3 - Register User Application
+# Task4 - Extended "Register User" Application

-This is a simple web-application that registers a new user in a database as long as he provides valid name/email.
+This is a simple web-application that registers a new user in a database as long as he provides valid name, email and phone number.

 ## Valid input
   - All fields should be non-empty and in utf-8 encoding